Pravesh-Sudha/Resume-Website/README.md

 To get started with your own resume website, follow these steps:

 1. Fork this repository to your GitHub account.
-2. Clone the forked repository to your local machine:
+2. Clone the forked repository to you local machine:

 ```bash
 git clone https://github.com/Pravesh-Sudha/Resume-Website.git